jrherediaramirez/Clanki-2.0/README.md

 -   **Clearer Parameter Descriptions**: In the "Available Tools" section.
 -   **License Section**: Added, reflecting the ISC license from your `package.json`.
 -   **Consistent Formatting**: General improvements to markdown structure.

-This should give your `README.md` a more structured and professional appearance.